- Oops!Something went wrong.Please try again later.

 This news release may contain some forward-looking statements.
 Although the Company considers that these statements are based on reasonable hypotheses at the date of publication of this release, they are by their nature subject to risks and uncertainties which could cause actual results to differ materially from those indicated or projected in these statements.”

-This is a free translation into English of the First quarter 2020 sales news release issued in the French language and is provided solely for the convenience of English-speaking readers.
+This is a free translation into English of the news release issued in the French language and is provided solely for the convenience of English-speaking readers.
 In case of discrepancy, the French version prevails.

 For more information, please contact your bank, broker or financial institution (I.S.I.N. code: FR0000120321), and consult your usual newspapers, the Internet site for shareholders and investors, www.loreal-finance.com or the L’Oréal Finance app, alternatively, call +33 1 40 14 80 50.

-1 Like-for-like: based on a comparable scope of consolidation and constant exchange rates.
+1 Like-for-like: based on a comparable structure and identical exchange rates.

-2 Sales achieved on our brands’ own websites + estimated sales achieved by our brands corresponding to sales through our retailers’ e-commerce websites (non-audited data).
+2 Sales achieved on our brands’ own websites and with e-commerce pure players + estimated sales achieved by our brands corresponding to sales through our retailers’ websites (non-audited data).